sulu/sulu-docs/cookbook/securing-your-application.rst

 .. note::

-    Since the ``Admin`` class is registered as a bundle, you can make use of different services to define the available security contexts.
+    Since the ``Admin`` class is registered as a service, you can make use of different services to define the available security contexts.
 For example the SuluPageBundle uses a service to create an own security context for all available webspaces in the system.